Chill South American Ski Resorts in Chile And Argentina - My Family Travels

 Several contemporary hotels and lodges cluster around the ski resort base village of Valle Nevado.
 Photo c.
 Valle Nevado

 Another great place to ski is Valle Nevado.
 One of Family Travel Forum’s intrepid ski writers made it south to Valle Nevado just before Chile closed its border due to the global pandemic.
 We are delighted he was able to update the skiing at Valle Nevado information.
-The resort reopens June 17, 2022, and is again welcoming international visitors.
+The resort opens June through October, 2024, and remains open till November if there’s plenty of snow.

 Look for June and September to be the best value seasons, although kids under 5 can stay free in parents’ rooms all season.
-IKON Pass holders (season passes issued by Alterra Mountain Company) also receive 10% off their hotel, lift ticket and gear rental packages.
+Valle Nevado works with the Power Pass and IKON Pass (a season pass issued by Alterra Mountain Company.)
+Passholder perks may include 10% off hotel, lift ticket and gear rental packages.

-Bariloche, Argentina Among Top South American Ski Resorts
+Bariloche, Argentina Among Top South American Ski Regions

 Family two-bedroom suite at Hotel Nevada near the ski resort of Bariloche in Argentina. - south american ski resorts